-How to substitute?
+How Coaches Allocate Playing Time?
 Decision time!
 I remember very vividly, we were trailing in the final of the European Under 18 Tournament and Erik and I looked at each other and he asked “What do we need?”.
 Then we looked at our bench: the players we needed were not on it!
-We realised we only had more of the same….
+We realised we only had brought more of the same….
 A valuable lesson and we did not make that mistake the next year.
 For National Teams substitution is more on how you want to play and find and tune the players into that.
 Squeeze the best performance out of them.

 For club coaches the situation is very different: they have to play everybody simply because they are on the team!
 Clubcoaches have to facilate membership or the player development and this means also allow for playing time.

 Do we want to start our strongest team and see if we can find time and place to sub the lesser player at the end?
 Or do we sent out a balanced team in both halves.